 Living in Fort Meade, MD

-Fort Meade, Maryland, was built as part of the military infrastructure surrounding the Washington D.C., metropolitan area.
-Located within the gate of the post, the town of Fort Meade serves as the community for Fort George G. Meade and provides a variety of amenities to the 52,000 people who work at the fort daily.
-Positioned centrally between Washington D.C., Annapolis and Baltimore, Fort Meade provides residents and visitors with great opportunities to explore and experience so much of what the surrounding area has to offer.
+Fort Meade, Maryland, was built as a part of the military infrastructure surrounding the Washington D.C., metropolitan area.
+Located within the gate of the post, the town of Fort Meade serves as the community for Fort George G. Meade, and provides a variety of amenities to the 52,000 people who work at the fort daily.
+Positioned centrally between Washington D.C., Annapolis, and Baltimore, Fort Meade provides residents and visitors with great opportunities to explore and experience all that the surrounding area has to offer.

 Things to Do in Fort Meade